A Complete Overview of App Monetization Strategies

 - How to Increase The Number of Your Paying Customers

 The mobile app market is one of the largest in the world.
-Billions of people devote billions of hours to their phones and tablets every day.
-This creates endless opportunities for developers to turn their products into sources of stable income.
+Billions of people devote countless hours to their phones and tablets every day.
+This creates endless opportunities for developers to turn their products into sources of stable income and review potential app monetization strategies.
 Today we will explain all possible ways of monetization and how you can make money with your app.

 Why monetizing your app is crucial